deniseschannon/rancher-catalog/infra-templates/k8s/40/README.md

 ### Changelog for Kubernetes v1.9.4

+* Switched the default add-on images (dashboard, dns, dashboard, etc) to be pulled from Rancher's repo in Dockerhub instead of GCR.
+The location is still configurable, but the default pulls from Rancher instead of GCR.
-* Fixed issue with conntrack entries being deleted incorrectly for Service IP range.
+* Fixed an issue with conntrack entries being deleted incorrectly for Service IP range.
+* Fixed an issue where add-ons might not be updated if using the same k8s image.
+* Secured kubelet port by no longer allowing anonymous requests.
+* Cleaned up some logging messages.
+* Fixed an issue where audit-logs were missing from the logs of the kube-api-server.
+* Fixed an issue where k8s certs were assuming k8s will be discovered using Rancher DNS.

 ### Required Open Ports on hosts